futel/vpnbox/README.md

 - vpnbox-prod-bar.phu73l.net
 - vpnbox-prod-baz.phu73l.net

 We will promote stage to one not currently running.
-When other servers can serve all clients, we can decomission the currently running one.
+When other servers can serve all clients, we can decommission the currently running one.
+The old server must be decommisioned before clients join the new one.

 ### promote stage to a vacant name